About M. (Manfred) Kayser, Prof.Dr.

 He additionally develops and validates new technologies that allow bringing his newly discovered biomarkers into practical applications, such as in forensics, medicine, or anthropology, and holds three patents.

-He published almost 300 peer-reviewed articles in international scientific journals and close to 40 non-peer reviewed editorials in international scientific journals and book chapters.
+He has published more than 310 peer-reviewed articles in international scientific journals and more than 40 non-peer reviewed articles in peer-reviewed scientific journals (editorials, commentaries) and chapters in books and online encyclopedias.

 He has an H-index of 81 (meaning 81 of his papers were cited at least 81 times).

-He is the most cited scientists worldwide in the field of Forensic Genetics and second most cited in the field of Forensic Medicine 1960-2022, based on citations in the year 2022, he is the most cited in Forensic Medicine - https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6
+He is listed as the most cited scientists worldwide in Forensic Genetics and second most cited in the field of Legal and Forensic Medicine (1960-2024).
+August 2025 data-update for "Updated science-wide author databases of standardized citation indicators" - Elsevier BV

 He was involved in successful grant applications worth of 45 million Euros, of which 9.6 million Euros was available for his own research.
 For instance, he was the main applicant and work package leader of a large (3 institutions, 6.5 million Euros) Netherlands Genomics Initiative project Forensic Genomics Center Netherlands (FGCN).
 He also was the initiating applicant, work package leader and coordinator of a large (13 institutions, 5 million Euros) EU project Visible Attributes Through Genomics (VISAGE) https://www.visage-h2020.eu/